Day 1 – Ancient Valencia

 Best Time to Visit Valencia

-The best time to visit is out of the prime summer months when the weather is cooler, and it’s more pleasant to walk around and see all the things to do in Valencia.
+The best time to visit is outside of the prime summer months when the weather is cooler, and it’s more pleasant to walk around and see all the things to do in Valencia.

 Extra: Experience ‘Las Fallas‘ in March, a unique month-long festival that centers around the dates 15-19, where each district creates a giant sculpture, which is burned on the last night.
 Expect a lot of noise, fireworks, and street parties lasting until the early hours of the morning.